TheAlpher/Whiteboard/README.md

 # Whiteboard
-A DOM based  whiteboard with all the basic functionalities of a drawing board
+A DOM based whiteboard which can be used to conduct educational classes/ online meetings.
+The whiteboard allows on-the-fly styling of drawing tools.
+Also supports additional functionalities like image sharing, complete board download, etc.

-## Functions
+## Current Functionality
     ->  Pencil with variable width and multiple colour options ->  Eraser with variable width
     ->  Notes Add/Drop